- Cross-Platform Development

 Additionally, every two weeks there are new updates which means that developers can work with the new features very quickly.

-Ionic is open source and free, offering a whole library of CSS, JS and HTML components that are mobile-optimized so that you can build apps that are highly interactive.
+Ionic is open source and free, offering a whole library of CSS, JS, and HTML components that are mobile-optimized so that you can build apps that are highly interactive.
 It was initially released in 2013 and uses HTML5 and CSS to create hybrid apps.
 They use the motto: "write once, run everywhere" which means that their PC-based codes should run on any device.
 This means that software developers save time (and therefore money) as they can share code.

-Xamarin allows developers to use their pre-existing codes, tools, and libraries in C# to create apps for the most popular types of mobile device including those with iOS and Android.
+Xamarin allows developers to use their pre-existing codes, tools, and libraries in C# to create apps for the most popular types of mobile devices including those with iOS and Android.
 Founded in 2011 and bought by Microsoft in 2016, it is one of the older cross-platform tools.
 The community of users has grown across 120 nations with over 1.4 million developers!

 As Microsoft now owns it, its customer service is excellent too.
 It’s one of the main reasons why many big companies such as Siemens and Pinterest use Xamarin as their app-building tool.
 Furthermore, many developers can use Xamarin given its use of C# language, which is a universal computing code.